 The Wrotham Urban Council held the first Military Service Tribunal in Borough Green during late February 1916.
 These Tribunals were formed to hear applications for exemption from conscription into the Army, and although not recruiting bodies themselves, played an important part in the conscription process.
 Many men from Platt were brought before the tribunal by their employers, who often made the case that they were not able to continue business without them.
 One of these was a groom from Crouch named Alfred Bathurst.
-In most instances the men were given a temporary exemption, but eventually found their way into uniform shortly afterwards, Alfred was not so fortunate and was drafted almost immediately after his hearing.
+In most instances, the men were given a temporary exemption, but eventually found their way into uniform shortly afterwards, Alfred was not so fortunate and was drafted almost immediately after his hearing.

 Alfred Bathurst was born in Horsmonden, Kent during 1888, the son of Alfred and Mary Ann Bathurst (née Russell.)
 He was the sixth of nine children and by 1891 was living at the Blue Boys Gate House in Kippings Cross.
-By 1901 his family had moved to Winfield Farm in Crouch and Alfred’s father was working as a horse waggoner.
+By 1901 his family had moved to Winfield Farm in Crouch, and Alfred’s father was working as a horse waggoner.

 In 1906 Alfred married Elizabeth Billings and by 1911 three children had been born to the couple.
-Alfred’s parents had moved away from the area, however he remained in the parish and lived with his in-laws at Ivy Cottage in Crouch.
+Alfred’s parents had moved away from the area; however he remained in the parish and lived with his in-laws at Ivy Cottage in Crouch.

-At the time war broke out, Alfred had been working as both a groom and gardener for Mr. Adams of ‘Penilyn’ in Crouch.
-Smaller households often doubled up on staff to reduce costs, and it seems likely that Mr. Adams paid Alfred to look after his horses in addition to maintaining the two acres of land he owned.
+At the time war broke out, Alfred had been working as both a groom and gardener for Mr Adams of ‘Penilyn’ in Crouch.
+Smaller households often doubled up on staff to reduce costs, and it seems likely that Mr Adams paid Alfred to look after his horses in addition to maintaining the two acres of land he owned.
 Alfred would have also acted as a caretaker in his employer’s absence, and lived locally at Bank Cottages in Plaxtol.

-On 8 March 1916, Mr. Adams, knowing that he was at risk of losing his trusted employee to the war, made an application on behalf of Alfred, asking to exempt him from military service or, at the very least, put him the last group scheduled for conscription.
-Despite pleading ongoing ill health, and pressing Alfred’s status as an ‘indispensable worker’, the committee were not persuaded and refused the application, commenting that ‘we shall have ten times harder cases than this before us.’
+On 8 March 1916, Mr Adams, knowing that he was at risk of losing his trusted employee to the war, made an application on behalf of Alfred, asking to exempt him from military service or, at the very least, put him the last group scheduled for conscription.
+Despite pleading ongoing ill health, and pressing Alfred’s status as an ‘indispensable worker’, the committee was not persuaded and refused the application, commenting that ‘we shall have ten times harder cases than this before us.’

-After a several months of training Alfred was probably among a draft of men who proceeded overseas from Folkestone on 9 December 1916, however it does not appear that he joined his unit in the field, as other men who arrived in Le Havre the same day and destined for the 1st Cambridgeshires were all assigned to an entrenching battalion instead.
+After a several months of training Alfred was probably among a draft of men who proceeded overseas from Folkestone on 9 December 1916, however it does not appear that he joined his unit in the field, as other men who arrived in Le Havre the same day and destined for the 1st Cambridgeshires were all temporarily assigned to an entrenching battalion instead.